-Current subscribers may access the Burghound database on their smartphones through our Mobile Edition.
-We created this to help you out if you are at a restaurant or in a retail shop and need some quick support.
+Current subscribers may access an abbreviated (no producer notes, etc.) Burghound database on their smartphones through our Mobile Edition.
+We created this to help you out if you are at a restaurant or in a retail shop and need some quick support – it is an ABBREVIATED database and is not meant to replace the full database.
 We have added a handy “drink now” button to the mobile edition since we assume you may need to make a “buy now/drink now” decision!
-This will make it easy for you to search through the more than 75,000 wine reviews on your smartphones.
+This will make it easy for you to search through the ~100,000 wine reviews on your smartphones.

 iPHONE UPDATE: We have been made aware that a subscriber’s password may not save in the mobile edition depending on the systems it is running on.
 Be sure to watch the second video below with a workaround process to store your password.